Privacy Policy

 Contents

 1. Information we collect 2.
 How we use information 3.
 AI processing of photos 4.
 How information is shared 5.
 Service providers we use 6.
 International data transfers 7.
 How long we keep data 8.
 Security 9.
 Your rights and choices 10.
 California (CCPA/CPRA) rights 11.
 UK / EU (GDPR) rights 12.
-Children's privacy 13.
-Changes to this policy 14.
+India (DPDPA) rights 13.
+Children's privacy 14.
+Changes to this policy 15.
+Reporting and blocking 16.
+Who can access your photos 17.
 Contact us1.
 Information we collect

 You give us